Dentistry

 What do dentistry graduates do?

-Dentistry is a highly vocational degree and this is reflected in the destinations data.
-Three-quarters of dentistry graduates (75%) in employment in the UK are working as dental practitioners.
-Others are employed as specialist medical practitioners, generalist medical practitioners, and medical and dental technicians.
+Dentistry is a highly vocational degree and this is reflected in the destination data of graduates.
+Three-quarters of graduates (75%) in employment in the UK are working as dental practitioners.

 Destinations | Percentage |